dgerod/rosplan_pytools/README.md

 # rosplan_pytools
-An easier way to hook into [ROSPlan](https://github.com/KCL-Planning/ROSPlan)
+An easier way to hook into [ROSPlan](https://github.com/KCL-Planning/ROSPlan).
+This repository is a spin-off of [yochan-lab/rosplan_interface](https://github.com/yochan-lab/rosplan_interface).

 ## How to use